Back to stories

 A $30 Billion Run Rate and Surging Demand

 The deal arrives as Anthropic's business is accelerating at a pace that few predicted.
-The company's annualized revenue run rate has reached $30 billion, more than tripling from roughly $9 billion at the end of 2025.
+The company's annualized revenue run rate has reached $30 billion, more than tripling from roughly $9 billion at the end of 2025 — a trajectory that builds on the $30 billion Series G round at a $380 billion valuation closed in February.
 More than 1,000 enterprise customers now spend over $1 million annually on Claude — a figure that doubled in less than two months from the 500-plus reported in February.

 Anthropic CFO Krishna Rao called the partnership the company's "most significant compute commitment to date," describing it as "a continuation of our disciplined approach to scaling infrastructure."